jithin1908/RAG_implementation_evaluation/README.md

 8. now model will return the most relavent answer improving the retrival.

 RAG Evaluation
-I preared a validation dataset that contains question and actual answer and LLM model generated answer.
+I preared a validation dataset that contains question and actual answer and LLM generated answer.
-Now we are evaluating the model generated answer with the actual answer. here we used ROUGE,BLEU and perplexity to evaluate the model performance since the datset is q&A and the answers are LLm generative model generated responses based on the given q&A we use this 3 techniques, If the dataset is labelled data then we can use Precision, Recall with F1 scores.
+Now we are evaluating the RAG model performance by comparing LLMgenerated answer vs actual answer. here we used ROUGE,BLEU and perplexity to evaluate the model performance since the datset is q&A and the answers are LLm generative model generated responses based on the given q&A we use this 3 techniques, If the dataset is labelled data then we can use Precision, Recall with F1 scores.